Aims & Scope

 Letters are brief communications relating to the content of earlier issues of Alzheimer’s & Dementia or general topics of interest.
 Letters relating to earlier issues of Alzheimer’s & Dementia will be sent to the appropriate authors for review and to give them an opportunity to reply.
 Previously unpublished data or letters concerning articles published elsewhere, however, will not be considered.

-Length may not exceed 750 words, a maximum of 10 references, no more than one figure.
+Length may not exceed 750 words(excluding the abstract, references, figures, and tables), a maximum of 10 references, no more than one figure.

 Research News is designed to highlight recent events, advances or developments (e.g., grants awarded, new funding opportunities, calendar of events, conference reports and abstracts of papers presented at international meetings) that might be a particular interest to the research community.
 The articles should inform not only a general audience but also offer an expert a balanced interpretation of the advances, developments or events being reported.
 The article should be restricted to report only novel and interesting information.
 Articles should be written in a lively style, giving brief essential background, putting recent advances in context and providing insight on future perspectives and direction.
 Rather than including extensive background information, the reader should be directed, via a citation, to an appropriate review article or text.

 Research News articles must include a "summary lead" that may not exceed 50 words.
 The summary lead is the first few sentences that summarizes the event and answers the questions: Who?
 What?
 When?
 Where?
 Why?
 How?
-Research News articles may not exceed 1,500 words, a maximum of 20 references, no more than two figures, boxes or tables.
-Ethics in publishing
+Research News articles may not exceed 1,500 words(excluding the abstract, references, figures, and tables), a maximum of 20 references, no more than two figures, boxes or tables.

 Editors reserve the right to reject an article on the basis of a significant conflict of interest.
 If the article is accepted for publication, the disclosure statement may be published.
 When no competing interests are present the disclosure statement should confirm such.